 - Joshua Mikel – The Harvesting; Cell

 - Sarah Sculco – Cassadaga; Exhume

-The film was formerly titled Paymon: The King of Hell.
+The film was originally titled Paymon: The King of Hell.